George Landrail

 A concussion is a type of traumatic brain injury resulting from a blow to the head or a violent shaking of the head and upper body.
 Symptoms may include confusion, headaches, dizziness, nausea, and difficulty concentrating.

-Athletes experiencing these symptoms should be evaluated immediately.
-Return-to-play protocols are crucial; they often involve a gradual increase in activity monitored by medical professionals.
+Athletes experiencing these symptoms should be evaluated immediately by skilled neurologists — who, by the way, can be found by looking up “neurologist specialist near me” on the Web.
+That said, return-to-play protocols are crucial; they often involve a gradual increase in activity monitored by medical professionals.
 Persistent symptoms can lead to long-term complications, including post-concussion syndrome, which might affect cognitive function, mood, and daily activities.

 Skull Fractures